mulesoft/data-weave-tutorial/src/main/docs/7 - Working with Arrays/description.md

 We’ll follow up with `distinctBy`, and `groupBy`, which can be used to eliminate duplicates in an Array and group like-kind items together, respectively.

 We’ll finish with `reduce`. `reduce` is unlike the other functions because of how general-purpose it is.
 It’s so general that it can satisfy more use cases than all the other functions in this tutorial combined.
-Because of this, we will stick to a single, very common use case: collapsing an Array into an Object.